 - 3. Wastewater pipelines and collection

-- 2. Water treatment facility and pumping
+- Water treatment facility and pumping

 - 4. Wastewater treatment facility and pumping

-The Water Authority's performance in this measure has been below the median range for the past three fiscal years for water distribution system and treatment and wastewater collection system and treatment.
-In FY07, the Water Authority increased its capital program spending from \$30 million per year to \$43 million per year, including significant increases in planned rehabilitation spending from \$22 million to \$31 million.
-Starting in FY15, the utility will add \$3 million each year cumulatively to reach \$30 million in additional funding in the next ten years.
-Over the last five years, the Water Authority has averaged \$40 million annually on rehabilitation spending.
+The Water Authority's performance in this measure has been below the median range for the past three fiscal years in three of the four asset groups.
+The wastewater treatment performance is within median range because of the significant replacement and rehabilitation program at the wastewater treatment plant.
+Since FY07, the Water Authority increased its capital program spending from \$30 million per year to \$60 million per year, including significant increases in planned rehabilitation spending from \$22 million to \$46 million.
+Beginning in FY15, the utility will add \$3 million each year cumulatively to reach \$30 million in additional funding in the next ten years.